Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Introduction

-In the absence of metal recombination or auroral lines, indirect metallicity estimates obtained via strong emission line ratios must be used \citep[e.g.][]{kd02,pp04,mng+08,pg16}.
+In the absence of metal recombination or auroral lines, indirect metallicity estimates of star forming regions must be used, which are obtained via strong emission line ratios \citep[e.g.][]{kd02,pp04,pg16}.
 Calibrations for such diagnostics are now becoming possible at high redshift \citep[e.g.][]{lmc+23,hcs23,sst+23}.
-However, strong-line metallicity estimates are known to vary by up to $\sim{}0.6$ dex depending on the line ratios chosen and the calibration sample used \citep{ke08, tjs+21}.
-Therefore, careful selection of the most appropriate diagnostic for the sample at hand is required.
-However, all such emission line methods are luminosity-weighted tracers of the star forming regions of galaxies, which at $z>2$ contain just 20\% of the baryon fraction \citep{fp04,bcw10,msd+10,pwt+14}, with the bulk of the metal budget residing in cold gas within the galaxy disc, or circumgalactic medium (CGM) \citep{ph20}.
+However, strong-line metallicity estimates are known to vary by up to $\sim{}0.6$ dex depending on the line ratios chosen \citep{ke08, tjs+21}.
+Moreover, all such emission line methods are luminosity-weighted tracers of the star forming regions of galaxies, which at $z>2$ contain just 20\% of the baryon fraction \citep{fp04,bcw10,msd+10,pwt+14}.

-A very different but complementary method of studying the cosmic build up of heavy elements is with absorption line studies, using the luminous light offered by background quasi-stellar objects (QSOs) and long gamma ray bursts (GRBs).
-Prominent absorption lines imprinted on their spectra provide a highly sensitive tool to study the neutral gas-phase ISM of distant galaxies irrespective of galaxy luminosity.
-Absorption from neutral hydrogen reveals copious quantities of neutral gas in these systems, in the large majority of cases classifying them as damped Lyman-$\alpha$ (Ly~$\alpha$) absorbers (DLAs, defined as having $\log[N_{\rm HI}/{\rm cm}^{-2}]>20.3$; see \citet{tfd+19}), where ionisation corrections are negligible.
-Combining the neutral hydrogen abundance with the measured abundances of metals from unsaturated, singly-ionised absorption lines from non-refractory elements provides an accurate and largely model-independent measure of the neutral gas metallicity \citep{sff03,savaglio06,wgp05,fln+11,rwp+12,pgw+03,pcd+03}.
+A very different but complementary method of studying the cosmic build up of heavy elements is with absorption lines from the cold ISM, using the luminous light offered by background quasi-stellar objects (QSOs) and long gamma ray bursts (GRBs).
+Absorption from neutral hydrogen reveals copious quantities of neutral gas in these systems \citep[e.g.][]{tfd+19}, in the large majority of cases classifying them as damped Lyman-$\alpha$ (Ly~$\alpha$) absorbers (DLAs, defined as having $\log[N_{\rm HI}/{\rm cm}^{-2}]>20.3$; see \citealt{wgp05}), where ionisation corrections are negligible.
+Combining the neutral hydrogen abundance with the measured abundances of metals provides an accurate and largely model-independent measure of the neutral gas metallicity \citep{pgw+03,pcd+03,sff03,sav06,wgp05,fln+11,rwp+12,nwp+13,kfl+13}.
 Such data have enabled abundances to be measured out to $z>6$ \citep{kka+06,tfg+13,hmf+15,svd+23} and a few dex below what can be probed with emission lines \citep{ph20,wsb+17,blw+19,dls+13}.
-The combination of absorption and emission line probes can therefore provide a more complete understanding of the chemical enrichment of galaxies, but this first requires a better understanding of the relation between the metallicities measured with these two techniques.
+The combination of absorption and emission line probes can therefore provide a more complete understanding of the chemical enrichment of galaxies.